 MICAT Mock Test 2025: Practice Free Online Mock Test

-The MICAT exam or the Mudra Institute of Communications Admissions Test is fast approaching with the MICAT exam dates to be released soon.
+The MICAT exam or the Mudra Institute of Communications Admissions Test phases 1 and 2 will be conducted on December 7, 2024 and January 25, 2025.
 If a candidate is yet to start their MICAT exam preparation, they must begin now before it is too late.
 When compared to other management entrance exams, the MICAT exam is observed to be slightly more challenging due to the presence of a variety of questions and undisclosed marking schemes.
 Also, before the candidate begins part C of the MICAT examination, they must have passed the screening test that involves 150 psychometric questions followed by 4 descriptive questions.
 All these factors make the MICAT exam challenging.
 Here comes the significance of the MICAT mock tests.
 With the help of a comprehensive MICAT mock test, the candidates will be able to counter most of the above-mentioned challenges.
 In this article of Careers360, we will do in-depth on MICAT mock tests, their significance and how to engage in an effective MICAT mock test.

 MICAT Exam Overview